mattermost/docs/source/onboard/migrating-to-mattermost.rst

 1. Go to https://api.slack.com/apps.
 2. Select **Create New App**.
 3. Select **From scratch**.
-4. Name the app something like "Slack Advanced Expoter" and select the workspace.
+4. Name the app something like "Slack Advanced Exporter" and select the workspace.
 You'll have to do this for every workspace.
 Then create the app.
 5. Select **OAuth & Permissions** and scroll down to **Scopes**.
 6. Under **Bot Token Scopes** select ``users:read`` and ``users:read.email``.
 7. Scroll up and select **Install to Workspace**.